What is a Feature Story?

 In journalism terms, a feature story is an “evergreen” story, meaning that its significance won’t fade over time.
 While the exploits of the latest celebutant have a limited shelf life, evergreen feature stories can run at any time.

-For the public relations professional, feature stories are a great way to get your client or employer exposure in the media even when there’s no breaking news to report.
+For the public relations professional, feature stories (also known as feature articles) are a great way to get your client or employer exposure in the media even when there’s no breaking news to report.
 Or better yet, a PR professional can get extra mileage out of a newsworthy event by promoting it twice – as a news story and as a feature story.

 The fact that a company invented a battery with an unprecedentedly long shelf-life makes for breaking news.
 A story about the environmental impact of batteries and how this new battery will reduce harmful environmental effects can be turned into a feature story.

 Feature stories are generally longer than news stories, and educate people while helping them understand how to use, choose or buy a product.
 Or, if your story involves a person, a feature story will give background on that person and explain his or her significance.

 Just as with any story that appears in a newspaper, magazine, or on the news, a feature story should have an angle.
 The feature story’s angle will highlight a facet of an organization, individual, product, service or cause that may have been previously unknown or not well understood.

 When it comes to writing your feature story, you can do it yourself or you can hire a freelance writer to write it for you.
 If you choose to write a feature article yourself, keep in mind that even when a feature story is related to breaking news, its appeal comes from the fact that it is written as a narrative, a story, rather than in the “inverted pyramid” news story style.